Breast Augmentation for Washington, D.C.

 Breast augmentation patients have a choice between silicone and saline breast implants.
 A new generation of silicone gel implants, approved by the FDA since 2006, are available to women over the age of 22.
-Allergan, Mentor, and Sientra, the three U.S. companies which manufacture silicone implants, have both concluded through long-term clinical trials in cooperation with the FDA that silicone implants are safe and effective.
+Allergan, Mentor, and Sientra, the three U.S. companies that manufacture silicone implants, have both concluded through long-term clinical trials in cooperation with the FDA that silicone implants are safe and effective.

-- Saline Implants: Saline implants are comprised of a silicone rubber shell that is filled with saline solution during surgery.
+- Saline implants: Saline implants are comprised of a silicone rubber shell that is filled with saline solution during surgery.
 Since saline implants are filled after insertion, it is possible to place these implants with slightly smaller incisions.
 Should a saline breast implant ever rupture, it is perfectly safe for the saline to be absorbed into the body.

-- Silicone: Silicone gel implants are now much more popular than saline.
+- Silicone implants: Silicone gel implants are now much more popular than saline.
 In 2012, 72 percent of the 330,631 breast augmentation procedures in the U.S. used silicone implants, while 28 percent used saline.
 Silicone gel implants are known to look and feel more natural than saline.
 Due to the cosmetic advantages, silicone implants are still the most commonly requested implants by far in the US.

-- IDEAL Implants: The latest implant to gain FDA approval is unlike your other options.
+- IDEAL IMPLANT®: The latest breast implant to gain FDA approval is unlike your other options.
 Available only through a network of board-certified plastic surgeons, the IDEAL IMPLANT was designed with beautiful results and patient safety in mind.
 These implants are saline filled but have a unique chamber system inside to lessen the chance of wrinkling; which is common a problem with traditional saline implants.
 Unlike traditional saline and silicone implants, the IDEAL IMPLANT is designed with a series of implant shells nested together.
 The implant has two separate chambers that hold saline filler.
 This unique structure controls the movement of the saline filler and reduces the likelihood of wrinkling, folding, and rupture

 Implant Shape: Round Or Teardrop